 Collaborations may require formal agreements around ownership and confidentiality of research-related data and materials.
-The Office of Research Contracts (Schools of Medicine & Nursing) and the Office of Research Support (other Duke schools) assist researchers in establishing appropriate documentation for exchanges of research materials, confidential information, data, technical know-how, and equipment in support of research across the University.
+The Office of Research Contracts (Schools of Medicine and Nursing) and the Office of Research Support (Provost area/campus schools) assist researchers in establishing appropriate documentation for exchanges of research materials, confidential information, data, technical know-how, and equipment in support of research across the University.
 Please note that researchers are not authorized to sign research-related agreements on behalf of Duke.

-Access the Navigate contracts and agreements page to determine what contracts may be needed for your project and who to contact for assistance.
+Access the Navigate contracts and agreements page to determine what contracts may be needed for a specific project and who to contact for assistance.

 Engaging collaborators and stakeholders

 Bi-directional collaborations with communities is the foundation for successful research partnerships.
 Inclusion of community and stakeholder perspectives:

 - Brings community-identified priorities and interests to research

 - Helps to increase public trust in the research enterprise